8 Things to do at Johnson Lake in Banff

 7. Mountain Bike to the Water Tower

-kid friendly bike trail in Banff - Johnson Lake to the Water Tower Trail
+The Brewer kids, from TravelBanffCanada.com, enjoy the kid friendly bike trail from Johnson Lake to the Water Tower Trail.

-We recommend doing this easy Banff mountain bike trail as a out-and-back.
+We recommend doing this easy Banff mountain bike trail as an out-and-back.
 Start mountain biking towards the water tower at Johnson Lake and go as far as you feel comfortable, then turn back.

 The trailhead for the Johnson Lake to Water Tower mountain bike trail is found on the right-hand side, just before crossing the bridge in the day use area.
-There are also hiking trails on the right just after the bridge, but don’t be confused with these – if you’ve crossed the bridge – you’ve gone too far.
+There are also hiking trails on the right just after the bridge, so don’t confuse them with the bike trail.
+If you’ve crossed the bridge, you’ve gone too far.

 For a different biking experience in Banff, try cycling the Rocky Mountain Legacy Trail between Banff and Canmore.